Fender American Professional II Telecaster Deluxe

 Price

-The price is pretty bad, considering what you are getting.
-For comparison, a brand new Gibson Les Paul Studio has binding, bigger inlays and a carved top, all of which require more manual labour.
+The price is quite high, considering what you are getting.
+For comparison, a brand new Gibson Les Paul Studio has fretboard binding, bigger inlays and a carved maple top, all of which require more manual labour.
 Whether the bridge and tailpiece on the Gibson are better is debatable, but they are certainly more expensive.
 The Gibson is also finished in nitro, which takes a lot longer to cure and requires more safety measures.
 You may well prefer the sound and reliability of a Fender, but it is undeniable that the Gibson Les Paul Studio is more expensive to produce.
 The retail price of the Les Paul Studio is around £1,400 – a little less than the Deluxe Tele.

 Bottom Line